regiellis/wpod-go/docs/index.md

 ---

-WPID is open source and welcomes issues, feedback, and contributions.
-For more, visit the [GitHub repo](https://github.com/regiellis/wpid-go).
+WPOD is open source and welcomes issues, feedback, and contributions.
+For more, visit the [GitHub repo](https://github.com/regiellis/wpod-go).